an insider's guide to tokyo nightlife: fun things to do in tokyo at night

 Shibuya is one of the top places for nightlife in Tokyo.
 You have a ton of bars, some good clubs, and lots of lights and energy.
-It definitely has a younger vibe to it, as opposed to some other districts.
-But, it’s always fun and is always a must at night.
+It has a younger vibe to it, as opposed to some other districts.
+But it’s always fun and a must at night.

 With locations around Tokyo, Karaoke Kan is the largest chain around Tokyo.
-And the Karaoke Kan in Shibuya is where you can find the famous scene from the movie Lost in Translation that so many people are curious about.
+And the Karaoke Kan in Shibuya is where you can find the famous scene from the movie Lost in Translation.

 Honestly, I’ve found most of the boxes to be the same, but whether you go to a box or a private bar, it’s highly recommended that you not leave Tokyo without your own karaoke experience.